Everglades Club: Membership policies

-The club has long been criticized for reported discrimination against Jewish and Black people.
-Sammy Davis Jr. was turned away at the door.
-According to socialite C.Z.
-Guest, she and her husband were temporarily suspended from the club after they brought Jewish guests—Estée Lauder and her husband—to a party there in 1972.
-Joseph Kennedy, father of the slain president, resigned his membership in the early '60s "to avoid scrutiny for belonging to a club known for excluding African-American and Jewish people."
+The club has been criticized for alleged discrimination against Jewish and Black people; however, the club's founder Paris Singer was Jewish and a portrait of him hangs in the building.

+One 2009 article reports anecdotes of alleged discrimination including that Sammy Davis Jr. was turned away at the door and that socialite C.Z.
+Guest stated that she and her husband were temporarily suspended from the club after they brought Estée Lauder (who is Jewish) and her husband to a party there.
+The same report cites a then-member as stating the club had many Jewish members, and that one's religion was not an actively discussed issue at the club.

 As of 2014, there has never been an African-American member.
 According to 2009 president William Panill, no African-American has ever applied.
 The Club now has Jewish members, but how many is unknown because, according to Panill, "we don't ask."
 Panill admitted in 2009 that he receives inquiries about whether a member can bring a Jewish guest."And I know that people have called me on the phone when I—in the first years, and said I have so and so guest in my house, he's the president of some big university, he's Jewish, can I bring him to the Everglades Club?
 I say absolutely, no problem at all.
 Anybody you have in your home or anybody that's a friend of yours, bring them.

 And they brought them and there had been no incident of any complaining, or, and no letters issued, or no. I have many friends that are Jewish people that come to the club and they are welcome there, and there's no problem with it."